 Sugar is one of those staple foods that is stored in the kitchen in ample quantities.
-Most of the homes in the US have different kinds of sugar stored away in the pantries.
-Sugar makes it to our tables through various beverages, desserts and delights.
+Most homes in the US have different kinds of sugar stored away in the pantries.
+Sugar makes it to our tables through various beverages, desserts, and delights.

 Not only that, sugar acts as a preservative and an exfoliating agent as well.
 People have been using it in marmalades and jams and homemade body and face scrubs.

 Chances are you’ve found a jar or bag of sugar sitting idly at the back of your cabinet, and now you’re wondering if it’s even safe to use that opened bag of sugar.

 Well, read on to know if sugar really expires or how to tell if it has gone bad.

 If you read the labels on the sugar packets and bags, you might have noticed that the product has no expiration date.
 Some brands use a ‘best before’ date, which tells how long the quality of the sugar will last.